-- Reads the executable file's header to determine the size of the text and data segments. - Allocates the address space for the process (text, static data, heap, and stack segments). - Copies the instructions into the text segment and data into the static data segment. - Copies arguments passed to the program onto the stack. - Initializes the machine registers and stack pointer. - Jumps to a start-up routine that will call the main function.
+- Reads the executable file's header to determine segment sizes. - Allocates the address space for the process (text, data, heap, and stack segments). - Copies the code into the text segment and data into the static data segment.
+It also inserts the code to load a library/resolve a symbol if necessary (e.g., glibc) - Copies arguments passed to the program onto the stack. - Initializes the machine registers and stack pointer. - Jumps to a start-up routine that will call the main function. - Main function is NOT the first piece of code executed